mmrice22/hb-final-project/README.md

     * activate virtual env

+> > > pip3 install -r requirements.txt

 > > > source secrets.sh

     * to use your API key in the request.

+> > > python3 -i seed_database.py

+    * this will create the database and populate it with data.
+    * Exit out of python interactive

 > > > python3 server.py